Repositories

 Maven doesn’t require license information and the license information is not 100% standardized.
 Savant uses a strict set of licenses for artifacts and all artifacts must have 1 or more licenses.
 Therefore, you will need to specify the license(s) for each artifact you are importing.

+Custom license types require the full license text because they are not standardized.
 In these cases, you must provide the license text to the command line tool.

 Exclusions

 Maven allows an artifact to exclude transitive dependencies.
-Technically this is a broken dependency graph.
+Technically, this is a broken dependency graph.
 It often indicates that the transitive dependency was defined in the wrong scope.
 In most cases, the transitive dependency should be marked as optional or provided, but instead was put in the compile or runtime scope.
 Likewise, Maven projects often put test dependencies in the compile scope, forcing developers to exclude those dependencies.

-Optional Dependencies
+Optional dependencies

-Repository Layout
+Repository layout

-The standard repository layout uses the artifact group, project, name, version and type to store artifacts.
+The standard repository layout uses the artifact group, project, name, version, and type to store artifacts.
 Here is the layout for the Commons Collection artifact:

 org/apache/commons/commons-collections/3.2.1/commons-collections-3.2.1.jar